Proactive Behavior Scale Test

 24/40

-Decision-Making Autonomy (DA)
+Decision-Making Autonomy (DMA)

 Measures how independently a person makes decisions and takes responsibility for the choices they make.